posita/dyce/docs/index.md

 $$
 S = \frac{6}{10} = \frac{3}{5}
 $$

+Well, butter my butt and call me a biscuit!
+Math really _is_ fun! 🧈🤠🧮

 !!! info "As an aside, the Archimedean visualization technique mentioned in the [aforementioned article](https://www.mathsisfun.com/algebra/infinite-series.html) also adapts well to this case.
 It involves no algebra and is left as an exercise to the reader."